luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 *Figure 3: Violin and Box plots of energy consumption (J) without outliers.*

 ### Welch's t_test and Significance
 To determine the significance of our results we used Welch’s t-test, which reported a t-statistic of -9.3 and a p-value of 3.21 × 10<sup>-12</sup>.
 Since p < 0.05 we conclude that there is a statistically significant difference.
-From the t-statistic we conclude that the native version consumes significantly more energy.
+From the t-statistic, we conclude that the native version consumes significantly more energy.

 ### Effect Size
-To get an insight into the effect size of our experiments we computed multiple values, including the average difference, percent change and cohan's d, these can be seen in Table 2.
+To get an insight into the effect size of our experiments we computed multiple values, including the average difference, per cent change and Cohan's d, these can be seen in Table 2.

 |                	| Web   	| Native 	| Difference 	|
 |----------------	|-------	|--------	|------------	|